University Policies & Procedures

 Master of Science in Deaf Education (MSDE)

 Students pursuing the Master of Science in Deaf Education must complete the prescribed curriculum, including classes and concurrent practicum experiences.
-This curriculum satisfies the Washington University requirements of a minimum of 33 semester units of graduate credit and at least six (6) semester units of credit selected from classes in the 500-series or higher.
-As part of this curriculum, students must complete an independent study (two semester hours minimum), culminating in an electronically-submitted publication that is defended at an oral examination held in the spring semester of the second year.
+This curriculum satisfies the Washington University requirements of a minimum of 33 semester units of graduate credit.
+As part of this curriculum, students must complete an Independent Study (two semester hours minimum), culminating in an electronically-submitted written document that is defended at an oral examination held in the spring semester of the final year.

-A comprehensive examination, usually taken in the final semester as an oral examination, is also required of all MSDE degree students.
-In addition, students who are pursuing initial teacher certification in Deaf/Hearing Impaired (Birth-12th Grade) are required to take the relevant Missouri Educator Gateway Assessments.
-Documentation of receipt of a passing score on those assessments must be received before two-year MSDE students can be recommended for teacher certification.
+In addition, students who are pursuing initial teacher certification in Deaf/Hearing Impaired (Birth-12th Grade) are required to take the relevant Praxis examination required by the State of Missouri for initial teacher certification.
+Documentation of receipt of a passing score on those assessments must be received before MSDE students on the Certification Track can be recommended for teacher certification.
 Submission of score reports is also required so that PACS can provide the required data as part of its accreditation.
 A copy of the score report will be kept in the student’s academic file.

 Doctor of Philosophy (PhD) in Speech and Hearing Sciences